top

 Common online DNS leak tests display the following information:

-• IP Address: Shows the source IP of the request, whether it is the VPN IP or the local real IP.
+• IP Address: Shows the source IP of the request, whether it is the IP or the local real IP.

 • Geographic Location: Infers the user's country or region through the DNS resolution server.